 Once a health care practitioner has determined the level of care you need, you are able to make choices on which nursing home to use.
-The Centers for Medicare and Medicaid (CMS) has a website tool that allows you to compare nursing homes and select the most appropriate ones.
-(See www.medicare. gov/nursinghomecompare/search.html.)
+CMS has a website tool that allows you to compare nursing homes and select the most appropriate ones.
+(See www.medicare.gov/care-compare/?providerType=N ursingHome&redirect=true.)
 This website provides a wealth of information, including data on health inspections, staffing, quality measures and quality ratings.
 The nursing home reports this information to CMS, so it is important to visit the nursing home in person before you make a final decision.

-Additionally, not all nursing homes accept Medicaid patients, so a patient may only be able to stay in that facility as long as they are able to pay for the required care.
-In order to use a Medicaid benefit to pay for nursing home care, the nursing home must be Medicaid-certified.7
+Additionally, although most nursing homes in Massachusetts are Medicaid-certified, not all are, so a resident may only be able to stay in a private facility as long as they are able to pay for the required care.
+In order to use a Medicaid benefit to pay for nursing home care, the nursing home must be Medicaid-certified.6 Although the attorney general's regulations and Massachusetts law prohibit discrimination based on eligibility for MassHealth benefits, these provisions are often difficult to enforce.
+See 940 C.M.R.
+4.03 and MASS G.L.
+151B, § 4.

-It is important to speak with others, such as the long-term care ombudsman, care managers, residents or family members of residents.
-The Mass.
-Advocates for Nursing Home Reform and Consumer Voice websites contain information on how to select a nursing home and questions to ask.
-The following is a quote from the Mass.
-Advocates for Nursing Home Reform website:
+When choosing a nursing home, it is important to speak with others, such as the long-term care ombudsman, care managers, residents, and family members of residents.
+The Massachusetts Advocates for Nursing Home Reform and the National Consumer Voice websites contain information on how to select a nursing home and what questions to ask.

+The following are quotes from the Massachusetts Advocates for Nursing Home Reform website: